 “My darling, its not quite as simple anymore, we have to get on a plane to see him.
 Which will take a bit more planning than we are used too.
 However you can always FaceTime him, and have virtual playdates.”

-Which is what we have done, the two of them have taken our phones and shown each other what they had done at school, their new room/ house / toys.
+Each Friday morning I have a quick facetime chat with my best friend, and the kids often have "virtual playdates".
+Showing each other what they had done at school, their new room/ house / toys.
 Its very cute, and to them perfectly normal.